Chhattisgarh CM meets Modi, appraises him of steps being taken to fulfil BJP's poll promises | Politics

 - India

-Newly elected Chhattisgarh Chief Minister Vishnu Deo Sai called on Prime Minister Narendra Modi on Saturday and apprised him of the steps being taken by his government to fulfil the party's poll promises, official sources said.
+Newly elected Chhattisgarh Chief Minister Vishnu Deo Sai called on Prime Minister Narendra Modi at his residence on Saturday and apprised him of the steps being taken by his government to fulfil the party's poll promises, official sources said.

-Deputy chief ministers Arun Sao and Vijay Sharma accompanied Sai in the meeting with Modi at his residence.
+Sai also paid a courtesy visit to Home Minister Amit Shah and received his ''guidance''.
+Deputy Chief Ministers Arun Sao and Vijay Sharma accompanied Sai in his meetings with Modi and Shah here.

-During the meeting, the chief minister apprised Modi of the steps being taken by the Chhattisgarh government to fulfil the promises made by him during the assembly elections.
+During his meeting with the prime minister, Sai apprised Modi of the steps being taken by the Chhattisgarh government to fulfil the promises made by him during the assembly elections.
 They also discussed the formation of the state cabinet, the sources said.

 Sharing pictures of the meeting, Sai said in a post on X that he had a detailed discussion with the prime minister regarding various public welfare schemes related to development, progress and public interest of Chhattisgarh and received his guidance.